Access Arrangements

 • Separate rooms are subject to test centre availability.

-• Evidence must support the need for continuous or immediate access to items during testing.
+• Evidence must support the need for continuous or immediate access to these items during testing.

-• This arrangement requires a separate room (see above) subject to test centre availability.
+• This arrangement requires a separate room (see above), which is subject to test centre availability.

-• Items not approved must be stored in a locker or designated area and used outside the testing room.
-This applies if a separate room is not available.
+• Items not approved must be stored in a locker or designated area at the test centre and used outside the testing room.
+This also applies if a separate room is not available.

 • Food/drink must not be placed or consumed near the workstation.
-Candidates are responsible for damage related to these items.
+You are responsible for damage related to these items.

 Supporting Evidence